-- The society will seek the permssion of parents before using any images of children for publicity or on the website and will monitor the same for inappropriate use
+- The society will seek the permission of parents before using any images of children for publicity or on the website and will monitor the same for inappropriate use

-- The society will ensure confidentiality when storing or managing confidential information such as CRB checks.
+- The society will ensure confidentiality when storing or managing confidential information such as DBS checks.

 Suspicion of Abuse

-- If you see or suspect abuse of a child whilst in the care of the society, please make it known to the person responsible for Child Protection
+- If you see or suspect abuse of a child whilst in the care of the society, please make it known to the person responsible for Safeguarding

 - If the person you suspect of abuse of a child is the Chairman, you should make your concerns known to the Vice-Chair